 So with this card you can potentially get lounge access for up to 11 people, all for just the cost of the main annual fee.

 The way I see it, the above are some of the most generous credit card benefits available today.
 That’s not to say that the above are necessarily the most well rounded or generally useful cards, but rather that these cards have specific benefits that almost seem too good to be true.
-I think just about anyone would get outsized value from The Blue Business℠ Plus Credit Card from American Express, the IHG® Rewards Club Select Credit Card, and The Hyatt Credit Card.
+I think just about anyone would get outsized value from The Blue Business® Plus Credit Card from American Express, the IHG® Rewards Club Premier Credit Card, and the World of Hyatt Credit Card.

 Are there any other major credit card benefits you consider to be (almost) too good to be true?